Laura Kluge

 Laura Kluge (born 6 November 1996) is a German professional ice hockey player for the Boston Fleet of the Professional Women's Hockey League (PWHL) and a member of the German national team.
 She previously played for the Toronto Sceptres of the PWHL.

 Playing career

 PWHL

 After going undrafted in the 2024 PWHL draft, Kluge was invited to the Toronto Sceptres' training camp.
 She was not offered a contract following the camp, due in part to a commitment to the German military.
 Kluge signed a one-year contract with the Sceptres on 10 February 2025, following an injury to Sarah Nurse.
 On 20 June 2025, she signed a one-year contract with the Boston Fleet.
+On 20 June 2026, she signed a two-year contract extension with the Fleet.

 International play

 Kluge participated at the 2015 IIHF Women's World Championship.

+In Germany's first win at the 2026 Olympics, Kluge scored a goal and added three assists in a 5-2 win versus Japan on February 7.

+On February 9, 2026, Germany's third game at the Olympics, Kluge scored a goal versus France, contributing in a 2-1 overtime win.